jchatel/quickmail-next-docs/leads/permanently-deleting-leads.md

 ## Can I Restore Permanently Deleted Leads?

 Permanently deleted leads cannot be restored to the account.
-The only workaround is to clear the list and re-add the leads manually, though this will not restore any of their original data.
+However, you can reimport leads that were permanently deleted by going to the workspace **Settings** → scroll down → **Clean List**.